ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 structured as specified by the extension.

 Extensions are treated as mandatory-to-implement in the protocol described in
 {{taskprov}}.
-In particular, protocols participants MUST opt-out of tasks containing unrecognized extensions.
+In particular, protocol participants MUST opt-out of tasks containing unrecognized extensions.
 See {{provisioning-a-task}}.

 If the same extension type appears more than once among the Taskprov extensions